As my son grew past the toddler years, he got more and more boisterous.

 Fear leads to some strange behavior!
-In most kids, it will lead to withdrawing from the situation (mostly to preserve life); this is because of the natural ‘stress response’ or ‘fight or flight‘ as it is also known.
+In most kids, it will lead to withdrawing from the situation (primarily to preserve life); this is because of the natural ‘stress response’ or ‘fight or flight‘ as it is also known.

 Your child may be lashing out at school because they feel frightened.

 5 Things You Can Do To Stop Your 5-Year-Old Hitting At School

 The following 5 tips will give you advice on how to stop your child from hitting at school.
-I have given you the 5 most common reasons why they are hitting, and now we move on actually stopping it.
+I have given you the 5 most common reasons why they are hitting, and now we move on to stop it.

 1. Define Clear Consequences

-Your 5 year old needs to understand exactly what the consequences are if they hit out at school.
+Your 5-year-old needs to understand precisely what the consequences are if they hit out at school.
 I am talking about the consequences at home and at school here.